 Time To Play

 And now you have Christmas play dough ready to make candy canes!
-You can show your child how to twist the two colors together and then shape it into a candy cane shape.
-I love play dough for little ones.
-It provides a great sensory experience when they squish it with their fingers and shape it.
-By adding essential oils, they also get to experience different scents.
+You can show your child how to twist the two colors together and shape it into a candy cane shape.

 Mix some Candy Cane Play Dough up for your little one for a fun Christmas activity to do together.
 Or, make the play dough, set your child up with it at a table, and then get some of your own holiday tasks done in peace!
 Either way, you really can’t go wrong!